+Fig. 3.
+An example of a service provider proposal

-3. the contract will feed the proposals to a catalogue on the DAO forum (which needs a signed message from a token holder address to view and post on.)
+3. The contract will feed the proposals to a catalogue on the DAO forum (a signed message from a token holder address is needed to view and post on this).

-voting:
+Voting:

-1. each token is 1 vote.
+1. One token=1 vote.

-2. You can only choose one proposal to vote for any 30 day period or after a proposal has passed
+2. You can only vote on one proposal in any 30 day period or after a proposal has passed

-3. On voting the tokens are locked or staked against a particular proposal and unlocked at the end of the voting period
+3. On voting, the tokens are locked or staked against a particular proposal and unlocked at the end of the voting period

-4. you can change your mind and unlock your tokens and vote for another proposal at any point before the deadline.
+4. You can change your mind, unlock your tokens and vote for another proposal at any point before the deadline

-a proposal will pass if:
+A proposal will pass if:

-1. if its the first to reach a ballot equivalent to 30% of the total supply of tokens.
+1. It is the first to reach a ballot equivalent to 30% of the total supply of tokens.

-2. after 30 days it receives the most votes of any proposal
+2. After 30 days it receives the most votes of any proposal

 A proposal will fail if:

-2. the required forms are not filled out to specifications.
+2. The required forms are not completed to specifications

-3. It receives fewer votes than another proposal in the same 30 day period
+3. It receives fewer votes than another proposal in the same 30-day period

-4. Umbrella will initially be limited to releasing up to 10% of it’s balance every 30 days or equivalent number of blocks.
-This amount does NOT include dividend proposals. (proposals to upgrade the governance contract itself can be voted for so this may change)
+4. Umbrella will initially be limited to releasing up to 10% of its balance every 30 days or the equivalent number of blocks.
+This amount does NOT include dividend proposals.
+(Proposals to upgrade the governance contract itself can be voted for, so this may change.)

-5. dividend proposals will send the amount proposed to all token holder addresses proportionally to number of tokens held.
-(It is possible for the DAO token holders to vote to release the entire balance of the DAO to all token holders thus ceasing the DAO)
+5. Dividend proposals will send the amount proposed to all token holder addresses in proportion to the number of tokens held.
+(It is possible for DAO token holders to vote to release the entire balance of the DAO to all token holders, thus closing the DAO.)